 - Sociology Pupils will explore how religious and non-religious worldviews interact with society and identities, create social relationships and impact culture and politics.

 Links to the local context are forged through trips to places of religious significance and sharing experiences and perspectives from the parent and local community.

 What does our approach to RE look like in the classroom?

-RE is taught once a week through an hour-long lesson.
+RE is taught in 1-hour sessions bi-weekly or 30 minute sessions weekly.
 Lessons follow a 6-part structure including a starter activity, a partner task and an independent task.
 Below are a few key principles underpinning RE lessons at Atwood:

 - provides opportunities for children to engage with big questions about the world for which there are no fixed answers.

-- creates a safe space for children to ask questions including uncomfortable and/or critical ones
+- creates a safe, collaborative space for children to ask questions including uncomfortable and/or critical ones

-- builds a culture of openness, respect and tolerance
+- builds a culture of openness, respect for diversity and kindness

 - is rooted in a firm understanding of the concept of worldviews as a way of understanding the world.